DevExpress/Blazor/README.md

 ![Create New ASP.NET Core Web Application Project"](media/VS2019Release-EnablePreviewSDK_2.png)

-# How to run this demo locally
+# How to Run This Demo Locally

 The Blazor framework uses either WebAssembly-based .NET runtime (**client-side Blazor**) or server-side ASP.NET Core (**server-side Blazor**).
 Our Blazor components support both of these approaches.